-This extensive programme of internal scrutiny, using expert audit opinion where necessary, has resulted in a number of issues arising that require specific corrections.
-Much of this work was completed during the summer holidays or is scheduled for completion within the next year.
+Following the extensive programme of internal scrutiny, using expert audit opinion where necessary, remedial work was completed during the year and summer holidays, or is scheduled for completion within the next year.
 The Audit and Risk Committee will continue to monitor progress on actions.
-However, there were some actions identified that will need to be addressed over the next year:
+However, there was one action identified that will need to be addressed over the next year, being to address the weaknesses identified in the fire risk assessment to fire doors and fire compartmentation.
+This will require support from a CIF bid and an investment from the school.